Friday News Dump: A Real Infrastructure Week, And Other News

-Category: World Politics Hits: 1After four years of waiting for the lazy and incompetent President Trump to follow up on his promise of a life-changing infrastructure plan, it's almost surreal to know that Joe Biden plans to get it done!
+Category: World Politics Hits: 7After four years of waiting for the lazy and incompetent President Trump to follow up on his promise of a life-changing infrastructure plan, it's almost surreal to know that Joe Biden plans to get it done!
 PS.
 The jobs numbers today are phenomenal.
 U.S. Labor Secretary Marty Walsh says despite today's encouraging data, there is still a long way to go for jobs https://t.co/wjuFlnqCgX pic.twitter.com/PouMneh5yf — BSurveillance (@bsurveillance) April 2, 2021 .@SenSchumer very happy with today’s job numbers pic.twitter.com/SqYGpIQJE4 — John Bresnahan (@bresreports) April 2, 2021

 Read more https://crooksandliars.com/2021/04/friday-news-dump-finally-it-s